MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/customer-entities-account-contact.md

 ---
-title: "Customer entities (account, contact) (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Customer entities (account, contact) (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
-description: "The account and contact entities in Dynamics 365 for Customer Engagement apps are essential for identifying and managing customers, selling products and services, and providing superior service to the customers.
+description: "The account and contact entities in Dynamics 365 Customer Engagement (on-premises) are essential for identifying and managing customers, selling products and services, and providing superior service to the customers.
 A customer address entity is used to store address and shipping information for a customer." ms.custom: ms.date: 10/31/2017 ms.reviewer: